 I asked my husband, “Do you want to wait and do it

 It’s settled.
 He does not like to drive in a rain storm, so I can nose about in my favorite fishing site like I do almost every day.
 On Saturdays you can usually find me baiting my hooks, casting my lines or angling along the various streams of my favorite fishing holes.
 No matter the weather condition or season, I prepare for a day of searching and probing for my best probabilities.
 But, I’m not in the rural creek behind my house or in a boat on the warm and pleasant Caribbean Sea in Puerto Rico.
 Not today.

 There’s no need for sun blocker and I can remain in my pajamas as long as I like.
 With a nice bump of energy from my morning cup of strong coffee and the steady beat of dance music of the islands, I’m all set for my inspired explorations and marathons in the deep-sea of exotic fishing adventures.

 Today, I’ll enter my poetry in an awards contest.
 I wrote my “Personal Statement” early this morning.
 Figuring out which poems to send is the hardest part of the submission process.

 Many of my poems are published, so I have to do my homework, make certain I don’t send any that are previously published.
 But, who knows!
 I might get this writing game right as I continue to push myself to do my best.

 I’ll just keep casting my bread upon the turbulent, deep and dangerous publications waters .

-A rainy Saturday in July is perfect weather for trawling!
+A rainy Saturday is perfect weather for trawling!

-Lynda McKinney Lambert lives and writes in the Village of Wurtemburg in rural Western Pennsylvania.
+Lynda McKinney Lambert writes poems and non-fiction stories in The Village of Wurtemburg in rural Western Pennsylvania.